chrisemunt/mg-dbx/README.md

 ### v1.3.9 (26 February 2020)

-* Verify that mg-dbx will build and work with Node.js v13.x.x.
+* Verify that **mg-dbx** will build and work with Node.js v13.x.x.
 * Suppress a number of benign 'cast-function-type' compiler warnings when building on the Raspberry Pi.

 ### v1.3.9a (21 April 2020)

-* Verify that mg-dbx will build and work with Node.js v14.x.x.
+* Verify that **mg-dbx** will build and work with Node.js v14.x.x.

+### v1.4.11 (6 May 2020)

+* Introduce support for Node.js/V8 worker threads (for Node.js v12.x.x. and later).
+	* See the section on 'Using Node.js/V8 worker threads'.
+* Introduce support for the M Merge command.
+* Correct a fault in the mcursor 'Reset' method.